Does Verizon Throttle Data? (And How You Can Stop This Easily)

 What is ISP throttling?

 Let’s cover the terms first.
 ISP (or Internet) throttling is when Internet providers intentionally slow down your Internet speeds for certain online activities like video streaming.
-It’s often done to manage network traffic and improve performance for all network users, but remains controversial in terms of transparency and net neutrality.
+It’s often done as part of network management strategies to improve performance for all network users, but remains controversial in terms of transparency and net neutrality.

 You can usually find ISP’s rules on throttling in the fine print of your plan details.
-If you already have a plan, ask customer support to find out your data limit.
+In case you already have a plan, contact customer support to check what is your data limit.
+But does Verizon throttle home Internet and broadband Internet access services?
+We’ll cover it next.

 Does Verizon throttle Internet speed?

-So, why might one experience slower connection in the first place?
+So, why might you experience slower connection in the first place?

 When does Verizon throttle data?